Identification of Negative Transfers in Multitask Learning Using Surrogate Models: Acknowledgment

 \section{Acknowledgment}

-Thanks to Andrew Ilyas, Simon Du, Shuxiao Chen, Chicheng Zhang, and David Bau for helpful discussions at various stages of this work.
+Thanks to Andrew Ilyas, Simon Du, Shuxiao Chen, Nikunj Saunshi, Chicheng Zhang, and David Bau for helpful discussions at various stages of this work.
 Thanks to the anonymous referees and the action editor for providing constructive feedback on our work.
-DL acknowledges the financial support from a seed grant and the startup fund from the Khoury College of Computer Sciences, Northeastern University.
+D. L. acknowledges financial support from a seed grant and the startup fund from the Khoury College of Computer Sciences, Northeastern University.

 \begin{refcontext}[sorting=nyt]

 \end{refcontext}